martinzha28/martinzha28/README.md

 Hi, my name is Martin Zhao.
 I am a 1st year Computer Science Student at the University of Waterloo!

 Currently, I am focusing on learning Python and MySQL.
-Other languages I have utilized include Java, C, C++, Racket, LaTeX, and Bash
+Other languages I have utilized include Java, C, C++, Racket, LaTeX, and Bash.

 I am proficient in Excel, PowerPoint, Autodesk Inventor, and other 3D editing and printing software.